You are viewing a story from harrypotterfanfiction.com

 “Exactly, but it doesn’t make any sense.
 I mean, she tells me everything and now I have to, like, drag her through the coals for her to even speak to me,” Lily said, biting her lower lip.
 “What do you think, Mary?”

 Mary didn’t respond right away and ignored the look Florence threw over her shoulder.
-It had been a conversation Lily had brought up before.
+It had been a conversation Lily had brought up many times in the last week in their dormitory.
 Mary had pretended to be asleep though and hadn’t had to say anything at the time.
 She couldn’t very well avoid this conversation though, so she shrugged.
 It wasn’t like she was trying to be heartless, but she knew her words wouldn’t be taken that seriously from the distraught redhead.

 “I don’t know, she’ll probably tell you when she’s ready,” Mary responded.
 She took a deep breath though; there was something familiar in the hollowness in Laura’s eyes that Mary knew all too well.
 It pulled at her memory, but she didn’t want to see it or even acknowledge that it was there.

-Before Lily could respond though they heard the distinct sound of Peeves’ laughter and soon he came into view when they turned down a corridor on the fifth floor.
+Before anyone could respond though, they heard the distinct sound of Peeves’ laughter and soon he came into view when they turned down a corridor on the fifth floor.
 He was twirling around in circles and throwing something slimy at the portraits.

-“Um-” Lily said and watched as Peeves moved nearer to them.
-They heard him cackling as he got closer and there really was no use running because he would always be faster.
+“Em-” Lily said and watched as Peeves moved nearer to them.
+They heard him cackling as he got closer and there was no use running because he would always be faster.
 He liked the chase as much as the actual chaos he created.